vmtk/scala-lang/tutorials/CenterlinesGmsh.md

 *by Emilie Marchandise, Universite ́ catholique de Louvain, Institute of Mechanics, Materials and Civil Engineering (iMMC) *

 This tutorial demonstrates how to mesh tubular geometries with Gmsh using the centerlines computed with vmtk.
-[Gmsh](http://www.geuz.org/gmsh/) is an open-source 3D finite element mesh generator.
+<a href="http://www.geuz.org/gmsh/" target="_blank">Gmsh</a> is an open-source 3D finite element mesh generator.
 Starting from an STL file (that can be of very ol quality), the NEW ''centerline field'' of Gmsh enables you to automatically create a CFD mesh or FSI mesh for cardiovascular and respiratory flow simulations.

 ![Figure 1]({{ site.baseurl }}/resources/img//tutorials/stl_init.png)